gullerya/just-test/docs/architecture.md

 There are 3 kinds of runners in `just-test`.

-**Interactive** runner - a simple set of static resources, that are serverd to a browser and provide interactive session UI.
+**Interactive** runner - a simple set of static resources, that are served to a browser and provide interactive session UI.

 **Browser** runner - NodeJS-based runner, that launches a browser instance/s and executes test session there.